History of NEWSPA

 In 1969, a UW Oshkosh professor, Gary Coll, borrowing an idea from other state colleges, took a few college students to local high schools to bring awareness to the journalism field, to discuss ideas for newspapers and yearbooks and to answer questions students might have.
 This was the humble beginning of the Northeastern Wisconsin Scholastic Press Association, or what was then the School Press Association.

 Today NEWSPA is a thriving program for high school journalists.
-The program has a large conference in the spring, where more than 400 students and advisers travel to UW Oshkosh to participate in nearly 40 sessions and panels led by professionals in the journalism field.
-NEWSPA also sponsors adviser training sessions, yearbook and newspaper competitions and produces three newsletters a year.
+The program has a large conference in the spring, where about 400 students and advisers travel to UW Oshkosh to participate in nearly 40 sessions and panels led by professionals in the journalism field.
+NEWSPA also sponsors adviser training sessions and yearbook and newspaper competitions.
+It also produced three newsletters a year, but in 2020, transitioned to a blog.

 “It was originally created as a service to high schools in our area,” said Coll, a founder of NEWSPA and a professor emeritus at UWO.
 “This service was available to any school that asked for it or joined.”